Pulmonary Embolism – Diagnosis, Symptoms, and Treatment

 Pulmonary Embolism Medication and Treatment

 Pulmonary embolism is treated as a medical emergency.
 If you have signs of heart strain or failure, you doctor will likely prescribe a medication called a thrombolytic.
 Thrombolytics (e.g., tissue plasminogen activator) are a class of drugs that work by rapidly breaking down blood clots and opening-up blood vessels.
 In the case of pulmonary embolism, these drugs are injected into the vein to break up venous clots.
-These medications may also be injected into arteries in patients arterial clots causing heart attack or stroke.

 If you have no signs of heart strain or failure, you doctor will most likely start you on either one of these blood thinner medications: heparin or Lovenox (Enoxaparin).